WinniW31/postfix-dovecot-mysql-eai-config/README.md

 ------------
 This repository contain basic configuration on Postfix, Dovecot and MySQL following on our workshop and [THNICF Wiki](https://wiki.thnic.or.th/th/%E0%B8%84%E0%B8%B9%E0%B9%88%E0%B8%A1%E0%B8%B7%E0%B8%AD%E0%B8%81%E0%B8%B2%E0%B8%A3%E0%B8%9E%E0%B8%B1%E0%B8%92%E0%B8%99%E0%B8%B2_EAI_Mail_Server_%E0%B8%9A%E0%B8%99_Ubuntu_20).
 You can copy and apply our setting to your email server as this is a minimum configuration to make email server support [EAI (Email Address Internationalization)](https://xn--12cn4frcvb5f.xn--o3cw4h/%e0%b8%8a%e0%b8%b7%e0%b9%88%e0%b8%ad%e0%b8%ad%e0%b8%b5%e0%b9%80%e0%b8%a1%e0%b8%a5%e0%b8%a0%e0%b8%b2%e0%b8%a9%e0%b8%b2%e0%b9%84%e0%b8%97%e0%b8%a2-eai/).

+This repository consist of configuration files of Postfix, Dovecot and MySQL which you can find on "etc" folder.
+All files are placed in the same place on server location.
+Please also change some configuration to your domain name and your host name also your SSL certificate key (if used).

 Please feel free to fork or modified this repositories.